 In Brought to Justice, each player gets a secret role.
 'Good' players represent the majority and must imprison 7 villains per good player before the end of the game (i.e. if there are 2 Good players, they need a combined total of 14).
 'Evil' players are trying to foil their plans, and Neutral players have independent missions which generally throw a little chaos into the mix.

 Shifting Allegiances takes Brought to Justice and creates even more uncertainty by only guaranteeing one 'Good' player, while the rest of the mix could be any combination of 'Good', 'Evil', or 'Neutral' players.
-It's possible that everyone can be playing cooperatively, but without being certain the tension might stand in your way!
+Even though there's a possibility that all players are good, it will take time to gain each other's trust, and you could end up sabotaging your own victory!

 Let's take a look at Vigilante.
 It’s a game about superheroes, social deduction, and card combos.